Stem Cell Therapy vs Stem Cell Transplant What’s The Difference

 stem cell transplant (also called a bone marrow transplant or hematopoietic stem cell transplant) is a medical procedure used to treat serious conditions like cancersickle cell disease, and multiple myeloma.

 Unlike stem cell therapy, which focuses on repairing specific tissues, a stem cell transplant aims to replace your entire blood-forming stem cell system.
-It’s like swapping out an old, broken engine for a brand-new one.
+Its like swapping out an old, broken engine for a brand-new one.

 Types of Stem Cell Transplants